 Plus, bring two new children’s books to the Kids Need to Read tent outside the front gate for free children’s admission.

 Don’t miss the last weekend of Renaissance revelry.
-Bring three canned food items or non-perishables to the Superstition Community Food Bank’s tent and receive a child-free admission.
+Bring three canned food items or non-perishables to the Superstition Community Food Bank’s tent and receive a child (age 5-12) free admission.

-Don't miss Raucous Revelry at the 37th Annual Arizona Renaissance Festival Opening February 1!
-The Festival is a medieval amusement park, a 16-stage theater, a 50-acre circus, an arts and crafts fair, a jousting tournament and a feast -- all rolled into one non-stop, day-long…
+Don't miss Raucous Revelry at the 38th Annual Arizona Renaissance Festival Opening January 31 for Nine amazing weekends.
+The Festival is a medieval amusement park, a 16-stage theater, a 50-acre circus, an arts and crafts fair, a jousting tournament and a feast -- all rolled into…

 What to Eat